Cool (aesthetic): As a marketing device

-According to the theory of using coolness as a marketing device, cool can be exploited as a manufactured and empty idea imposed on cultures at large through a top-down process by the "Merchants of Cool".
-The "Merchants of Cool" are sellers of popular culture who capitalize on trends and subcultures, most often created by youths.
-Some modern examples of the "Merchants of Cool" are record company executives, sneaker, and fashion company branders and merchandisers.
-Furthermore, "cool has become the central ideology of consumer capitalism", the selling of coolness.
-This drives many young people and adults to attempt to "fit in" to the mainstream and adhere to trends in order to purchase products and/or brands that make them appear cool.
+According to the theory of using coolness as a marketing device, cool can be exploited as a manufactured and empty idea imposed on cultures at large through a top-down process by sellers of popular culture who capitalize on trends and subcultures most often created by youths.
+These include record company executives, fashion companies, and merchandisers.
+Furthermore, "cool has become the central ideology of consumer capitalism", resulting in the selling of coolness.
+This drives many young people and adults to attempt to "fit into" the mainstream and adhere to trends in order to purchase products and/or brands that make them appear cool.

 The concept of cool was often used in this way to market menthol cigarettes to African Americans in the 1960s.
-In 2004, over 70% of African American smokers preferred menthol cigarettes, compared with 30% of white smokers.
-This unique social phenomenon was principally occasioned by the tobacco industry's manipulation of the burgeoning black, urban, segregated, consumer market in cities at that time.
-According to Fast Company magazine, some large companies have started "outsourcing cool".
-Meaning they are paying other "smaller, more-limber, closer-to-the-ground outsider" companies to help them keep up with customers' rapidly changing tastes and demands.
+In 2004, over 70% of African American smokers preferred menthol cigarettes compared to 30% of white smokers.
+This unique social phenomenon was principally occasioned by the tobacco industry's manipulation of the burgeoning segregated urban black consumer market in cities at that time.
+According to Fast Company magazine, some large companies have started "outsourcing cool"—paying other "smaller, more-limber, closer-to-the-ground outsider" companies to help them keep up with customers' rapidly changing tastes and demands.